hibernatexj/presto/presto-docs/src/main/sphinx/installation/installation-yarn.rst

     YARN, Zookeeper is required for Slider to work.
 You must also also select Slider to be installed.

-6. For the Slider client installed, you need to update the configuration if you are not using the default installation paths for Hadoop and Zookeeper.
+6. For the Slider client installed, you need to update its configuration if you are not using the default installation paths for Hadoop and Zookeeper.
-    Thus slider-env.sh should point to your JAVA\_HOME and HADOOP\_CONF\_DIR
+    Thus ``slider-env.sh`` should point to your JAVA\_HOME and HADOOP\_CONF\_DIR

 ::

         export JAVA_HOME=/usr/lib/jvm/java
         export HADOOP_CONF_DIR=/etc/hadoop/conf

-7. For zookeeper if you are using a different installation directory from the default one at ``/usr/lib/zookeeper`` add a custom property to ``slider-client`` section in Slider configuration with key: ``zk.home`` and value: ``path_to_your_zookeeper``.
+7. For zookeeper, if you are using a different installation directory from the default one at ``/usr/lib/zookeeper`` add a custom property to ``slider-client`` section in Slider configuration with key: ``zk.home`` and value: ``path_to_your_zookeeper``.
     If using a different  port from default one ``2181`` then add key: ``slider.zookeeper.quorum``